Curved Page Divider

 Comprehensive Breakdown of Payments and Benefits

 The sheer number of financial benefits involved with becoming foster parents in Virginia can be genuinely head-spinning.
-Let's take a second to regroup and look at what we've covered before summarizing the blessings of foster children.
+Let's take a moment to regroup and review what we've covered before summarizing the benefits of foster children.

 Because (as aforementioned) most of the benefits are based on the child's age, they can differ somewhat.
 Read on for the details.